flatwound/regdiff-rs/README.md

     regdiff --hkcu --subkey Console
     limits capturing regvalues from HKCU\Console only
 ## TODO:
-- Logic to detect added/removed keys
 - Formatting of (default) values
 - Add other keys such as HKU, HKCR, HKCC
 - Add support for other registry types
 - Code review
+- Async processing of regkeys
+- Refactor to modules
+- Unit & integration tests